jeevankumar812/Advanced-Java/README.md

 ---
 4b.
-Develop a Swing program in Java to display a message “Srilanka is pressed” or “India is pressed” depending upon the Jbutton either Srilanka or India is pressed by implementing the event handling mechanism with addActionListener( ).<br>
+Develop a Swing program in Java to display a message “Srilanka is pressed” or “India is pressed” depending upon the Jbutton either Srilanka or India  pressed by implementing the event handling mechanism with addActionListener( ).<br>
 [Program](https://github.com/jeevankumar812/Advanced-Java/blob/main/Swings/CountryButtonApp.java)<br>
 [Output Screenshot]()<br>